-- A. By acceptance of this permit, the applicant acknowledges and agrees to the following: (i) In order to assure undeterred public use of Lots C. D and E of VTTM 15402, the installation of signage, gates or other structures or appurtenances which would suggest exclusive use of those lots by any single person or group shall be prohibited; (ii) the applicant and any successors in interest to VTTM 15402 agree to work cooperatively with any entity undertaking development within the lowlands for habitat restoration. open space management and environmental education purposes to maximize public access to the lowlands through VTTM 15402, as appropriate, considering biological resource protection requirements; (iii) the fencing constructed within or between Lots C. D and E of VTTM 15402 and the lowlands or Gum Grove Park shall be considered temporary structures.
-In consultation with the Executive Director of the Commission, the fencing shall be removed and/or reconfigured at the time that any future coastal development permit approves development within the lowlands to which public access would be improved by removal or reconfiguration of the fencing on or between Lots C. D and E and the lowlands and Gum Grove Park.
-At the time removal or reconfiguration of the fencing is considered, the Executive Director shall determine whether an amendment or new coastal development permit is necessary to undertake the work.
-The applicant and/or successors in interest shall be responsible for removal and/or reconfiguration of the fencing and for obtaining any necessary approvals from the Commission. - B. PRIOR TO ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the applicant shall execute and record a deed restriction in a form and content acceptable to the Executive Director, reflecting the restrictions on development identified above within the areas referred to as VTTM 15402 and Lot 1 and 3 of VTTM 15381.
-The deed restriction shall include legal descriptions of both the applicant's entire parcels and the restricted area.
+A. By acceptance of this permit, the permittee acknowledges and agrees, on behalf of itself and all successors and assigns, to the following: (i) In order to assure undeterred public use of Lots C, D and E of VTTM 15402, the installation of signage, gates or other structures or appurtenances which would suggest exclusive use of those lots by any single person or group shall be prohibited; (ii) the permittee and any successors in interest to VTTM 15402 agree to work cooperatively with any entity undertaking development within the lowlands for habitat restoration, open space management and environmental education purposes to maximize public access to the lowlands through VTTM 15402, as appropriate, considering biological resource protection requirements; (iii) the fencing and gates constructed within or between Lots D and E of VTTM 15402 and the lowlands or Gum Grove Park shall be considered temporary structures.
+At any time the Commission, or successor agency, approves a coastal development permit for development within the lowlands/oil production area, the fercing and gates approved by Coastal Development Permit 5-01-288 shall be re-evaluated and may be modified (e.g. re-configured, re-located, removed, etc.), as necessary, to facilitate public access to the lowlands and/or control access for biological resource protection purposes.
+If such modification is determined to be necessary, that modification shall not result in more than one public access point from the subdivision to the lowlands through VTTM 15402.
+The permittee and/or successors in interest shall be responsible for the work and for obtaining any necessary approvals from the Commission.

+B. PRIOR TO ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the permittee shall execute and record a deed restriction in a form and content acceptable to the Executive Director, reflecting the restrictions on development identified above within the areas referred to as VTTM 15402 and Lot 1 and 3 of VTTM 15381.
+The deed restriction shall include legal descriptions of both the permittee's entire parcels and the restricted area.
 The deed restriction shall run with the land, binding all successors and assigns, and shall be recorded free of prior liens that the Executive Director determines may affect the enforceability of the restriction.
 This deed restriction shall not be removed or changed without a Commission amendment to this coastal development permit.